-A list of those definitions, which we find especially relevant, is provided at the start of each section.
+A list of definitions, which we find especially relevant, is provided at the start of each section.
 Some of these are borrowed from well-known sources, many of which are widely respected and will be recognised, but throughout we take responsibility for the particular definitions chosen in this context.
 However, we are aware that there are also alternative definitions, which may be preferred by our readers in their daily work.

 Moreover, the competences list has not been prepared with respect to public health practice at any particular level of intervention or with respect to any particular subspecialty, which from a formal or administrative point of view may or may not be considered a component part of public health, e.g. occupational health.
-Indeed, the list is designed to represent a general logical structure, and to apply the principles of public health theory and practice in general, at all levels and situations, e.g. whether global, European, or national, or local, etc. Moreover, we would like to stress that the list consists of competences, which do not by themselves signify specific components of educational programmes, but the list has functioned as the basis for a less comprehensive list including core competences deemed to be appropriate for Master of Public Health (MPH) education .
+Indeed, the list is designed to represent a general logical structure, and to apply the principles of public health theory and practice in general, at all levels and situations, e.g. whether global, European, or national, or local, etc. Moreover, we would like to stress that the list consists of competences, which do not by themselves signify specific components of educational programmes.

-It should noted that we have attempted not to be repetitive.
+It should be noted that we have attempted not to be repetitive.
 Based on the profoundly cross-disciplinary nature of public health, it is inevitable that competences will be relevant in different areas of public health theory and practice.
 For example, competences defined in the methods section are always applicable elsewhere.
 Accordingly, we invite our readers to apply combinations of competences appropriately within their research, teaching and practice.

-Accordingly, the present list represents the end of a programmatic phase aiming at the condensation and refinement of the list produced on the basis of reactions from a wider audience, and we are fully and equally responsible for the editing processes we have adopted.
+Accordingly, as described, the present list represents the end of a programmatic phase aiming at the condensation and refinement of the list produced on the basis of reactions from a wider audience, and we are fully and equally responsible for the editing processes we have adopted.
 Moreover, refining the list of competences must be seen as a continuous and ongoing process, requiring sustainable management arrangements and widespread support.
 Such a process should ensure future revisions of lists, and accordingly it is essential that organisational structures are established to ensure public health capacity development, which will include regular updating of competences lists.

-Irrespective of the extent to which this development of a list of competences has sought to reflect the ideas of pubic health schools, policy makers and practitioners, and notwithstanding our best efforts to follow the basic programme principles, the ultimate "success" of this and subsequent lists will however depend on the extent to which they are implemented and used.
+Irrespective of the extent to which this development of a list of competences has sought to reflect the ideas of pubic health schools, policy makers and practitioners, and notwithstanding our best efforts to follow the basic programme principles, the ultimate "success" of this and subsequent lists will depend on the extent to which they are implemented and used.
 It is anticipated that this use will be:

-- by public health schools (of various types) in their development of educational programmes; - for schemes designed to evaluate public health degree courses, which might operate at regional, national, or European levels;;
+by public health schools (of various types) in their development of educational programmes;

-- for monitoring and evaluation of progress made by public health students and trainees; - by public health students and trainees themselves, in their efforts to achieve the appropriate levels of knowledge and skills that are required of them; - by policy makers when considering public health challenges and how they should be met, in terms of organisational structures, strategies and policies; and - by everyday practitioners planning whatever may be required to improve the level of health of local populations, for which they are responsible.
+- for schemes designed to evaluate public health degree courses, which might operate at regional, national, or European levels; - for monitoring and evaluation of progress made by public health students and trainees; - by public health students and trainees themselves, in their efforts to achieve the appropriate levels of knowledge and skills that are required of them; - by policy makers when considering public health challenges and how they should be met, in terms of organisational structures, strategies and policies; and - by everyday practitioners planning whatever may be required to improve the level of health of local populations, for which they are responsible.